Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

 ## The `UITextField` Delegate

-You will need to comform to the `UITextFieldDelegate` to know when the user has finished typing to move the input field to its original position.
+You will need to conform to the `UITextFieldDelegate` to know when the user has finished typing to move the input field to its original position.
 At the end of the file, add:

 ```swift
 extension ChatViewController: UITextFieldDelegate {